giacomorebonato/fastify-easy-react-ssr/README.md

   }
 ```

-### Step 3 - Configuration
+### Step 3 - Configuration (Vite)

 Checkout:

 * [vite.config.js](examples/basic/vite.config.js)
 * [index.html](examples/basic/index.html)

-This files need to be present in your project too.
+These files need to be present in your project too.
+And it's Vite configuration required for building our React application for both `development` and `production`.

 ### Step 4 - Build